rmera/gomd/README.md

 ### Tasks

-Gopher MD can perform several tasks, and it is build so the implementation of new tasks is rather simple.
+goMD can perform several tasks, and it is build so the implementation of new tasks is rather simple.
 The current tasks and their flags are:

 * Ramachandran: